-Under a measure which passed out of a legislative committee on Thursday, March 2nd, 2017, using a cellphone while driving in a construction or school zone would be illegal.
+Under a measure that passed out of a legislative committee on Thursday, March 2nd, 2017, using a cellphone while driving in a construction or school zone would be illegal.

 Senate Bill 132, authored by Senator J.J.
 Dossett (D-Owasso), was passed by the Senate Public Safety Committee by a vote of 9-1.
 The measure now heads to the Senate floor for consideration.